What is End To End Testing?

 Best Practices for End to End Testing

-To test end to end, it is important to follow the practices outlined below – meant to ensure smooth testing and feasible cost management.
+To test end to end, it is crucial to follow the practices outlined below to ensure smooth testing and feasible cost management.

 - Is it easy to find all the options?
 Are the features marked?
 Can users get what they want in two or three steps?